may 20, 2024

 Guide

 I used the Github Docs to help me through the process.
-I'm working on Windows, so I used pip to install git-filter-repo:
+I'm working on Windows, so I used pipx to install git-filter-repo:

 The guide advises you to have a fresh clone of your project but I didn't have one so I force pushed the changes:

-After this, I had to sync my local project with my remote Github repository:
+After this, I had to sync my local project with my remote Github repository and push the changes:

 Conclusion